rbacyln/FeelingSafe/README.md

 ![Location](https://img.shields.io/badge/location-GPS%2FFused--Location-informational)

 ## 🔎 Overview
-FeelingSafe is a lightweight Android app for quick SOS.
-With one tap, you can place an emergency call or send an SMS (optionally with a Google Maps location link) to a trusted contact.
-Contacts are stored locally; no external servers.
+FeelingSafe is a lightweight personal safety app for Android.
+It lets you trigger an SOS with a single tap—either placing an emergency call or sending a prewritten SMS to a trusted contact.
+If location permission is granted, the SMS includes a Google Maps link to your current position so your contact can find you quickly.
+Trusted contacts are stored locally, the core actions work offline (calls/SMS), and no data is sent to external servers.

 ---